lavague-ai/LaVague/docs/docs/get-started/docs-chrome.md

 ## Customizing your Agent

-If you want to modify your LaVague Chrome extenstion Agent, for example, so that it runs using Anthropic models instead of OpenAI models, you will need to launch your Agent Server using our Python library, which is more customizable than our CLI tool.
+If you want to modify your LaVague Chrome extension Agent, for example, so that it runs using Anthropic models instead of OpenAI models, you will need to launch your Agent Server using our Python library, which is more customizable than our CLI tool.

 To do this, you will need to create an instance of AgentServer, passing it your own custom function which must: